 Board of Directors

-Stephanie is a former middle school teacher who has also worked as a consultant doing school improvement planning and program evaluation.
-She has been an active parent leader, including two stints as PTA president, and she currently serves as a parent representative on a Building Leadership Team.
+Stephanie Alter Jones, Treasurer — Stephanie is a former middle school teacher who has also worked as an education consultant doing school improvement planning and program evaluation.
+She has been an active parent leader, including two stints as PTA president, and Building Leadership Team representative.
 She earned her doctorate in Human Development and Social Policy (Education Policy) from Northwestern University.
-Stephanie has three children, one at Garfield High School and another at Washington Middle School; her eldest daughter recently graduated from Seattle Public Schools.
+Stephanie has three children, one at Garfield High School and two recent SPS graduates.
+She has volunteered for CPPS in many roles, previously serving as Board President as well as Executive Director.

 The all-volunteer CPPS of Seattle Board of Directors meets monthly and is elected at our annual meeting.
 Directors serve two-year terms.
 The executive committee officers are elected from the board and serve one-year terms.